bavadim/bavadim.github.io/data/cv.en.md

 ## Projects

 I have developed several projects from scratch, including projects for large companies such as Sberbank, Russian Railways, Rospechat.
-For example, this one: [http://smartnalog.ru](smartnalog.ru).
-This is a knowledge base on Russian tax law, developed by me from scratch in 3 months.
+For example, this one: [http://demo.fastlaw.io:8080/](demo.fastlaw.io).
+This is a knowledge base, developed by me from scratch in 3 months.
 The main challenge of the project was the development of a search engine.
 This search engine uses AI technologies (USE, ODQA) to select an article from text knowledge base.
-The question is forwarded to the lawyer if no article is found.
+The question is forwarded to the operator if no article is found.
 Technological stack: python, typescript, tensorflow.

 Another projects you can find on [my github](github.com/bavadim).